-11 Change Boundary X and Boundary Y back to Both Sides to restore the boundaries at all sides of the container.
+- 11 Change Boundary X and Boundary Y back to Both Sides to restore the boundaries at all sides of the container. - 12 Stop the playback and go to the start of the playback range.

 Combining colors in a fluid

 In the next steps, you'll add another emitter to the container and make each emitter create different colored Density.
 You'll see how different colored Density interacts in the container.